Repository

 In

-, we fetch all projects by calling the /v1/projects API before any project selection. -
+page.tsx, we fetch all projects by calling the /v1/projects API before any project selection. -

 Bytebase has two levels of audit log: Workspace and Project.
 When the user first visit the demo, We fetch Workspace-level audit log via /v1/auditLogs:search API.
 The default time range is 7 days back till now.
 You may also adjust the time range by passing

-in the request body viafilter
+startTimeandendTimein the request body viafilter. -

 In

-, if the user select a speicifc project, we fetch the project-level audit log via /v1/projects/PROJECT_ID/auditLogs:search API.
+db-fetch-user-permission.tsx, if the user select a speicifc project, we fetch the project-level audit log via /v1/projects/PROJECT_ID/auditLogs:search API.
 The time range filter is the same as the workspace-level audit log.